 Children's learning in EYFS is enhanced by the many enrichment opportunities offered at Cavendish C of E Primary School.
-Children experience a deeper knowledge of the village in which they attend school by going out on our Fresh Air Friday walks in the local vicinity and to meet members of the local population and to visit St Mary's Anglican Church, which support our growth and understanding in RE.
+Children experience a deeper knowledge of the village in which they attend school by going out on our Fresh Air Friday walks in the local vicinity and to meet members of the local population and to visit St Mary's Anglican Church, which supports our growth and understanding in RE.
 Children take part in a half termly church service and other Christian Celebrations.
-The children visit Devonshire House, a retirement home, for Collective Worship and singing to the residence at different times in the Anglican Liturgical year.
+Children visit Devonshire House, a retirement home, for Collective Worship and singing to the residence at different times in the Anglican Liturgical year.
 EYFS take part in whole school House Day Activities to learn about other faiths and celebrations.
 Children enjoy the concerts and plays delivered by the other classes in the school and present their own Nativity Play to parents, carers, families and the older children in the school.
-The children take part in Sports Day each year and are able to join the many various clubs on offer, for instance Lego, Well-being and Yoga clubs.
-We enjoy Gainsborough House Museum and the curators also visit us.
-In the Summer term we have a visit from a company sharing their Mini-beasts and they come to us.
+Children take part in Sports Day each year and are able to join the many various clubs on offer, for instance Lego, Well-being and Yoga clubs.
+We enjoy Gainsborough House Museum and the curators also visit us